vgardrinier/ai-flashcards/README.md

 ## Acknowledgments

-- Built with React, Node.js, and MongoDB
+- Built with React, TypeScript, and Ruby on Rails
 - Designed to help aspiring CTOs master AI technologies
 - Created to provide a structured learning path for AI mastery